zoicware/ZOICWARE/UpdateNotes.md

 - added faster shutdown and restart to optional tweaks, this enables services and apps to be ended sooner when restarting/shutting down

-- improved debloat ui, added removing windows packages,features, and capabilites [NOTE: loading these may take longer than expected on server builds], added removing useless win32 apps
+- improved debloat ui, added removing windows packages,features, and capabilities [NOTE: loading these may take longer than expected on server builds], added removing useless win32 apps

 - added remove windows backup app to optional tweaks NOTE: you will not be able to use a microsoft account to sign into apps such as xbox